brycewray/hugo-site/content/posts/2022/04/gems-in-rough-17.md

 ## Feed readers and built-in browsers

-While this section isn't really about web dev, I bring it up here because, during my [recent site migration](/posts/2022/04/winds-change/) to [Astro](https://astro.build), I spent a lot of time tinkering with my [RSS](https://en.wikipedia.org/wiki/RSS) and [JSON](https://jsonfeed.org) feeds[^AstroFeed].
+While this section isn't really about web dev, I bring it up here because, during my recent (but now-[reversed](/posts/2022/05/mulling-over-migration/#a-sheepish-u-turn)) [site migration](/posts/2022/04/winds-change/) to [Astro](https://astro.build), I spent a lot of time tinkering with my [RSS](https://en.wikipedia.org/wiki/RSS) and [JSON](https://jsonfeed.org) feeds[^AstroFeed].
 That occasioned my testing the new repository's feeds on the RSS reader apps I use, one of which is the subject here.

 [^AstroFeed]: Those feeds still constitute a work in progress, while I wait to see whether the Astro team will make certain feature changes when Astro's currently ultra-tight development schedule permits.